-8. Illustrations 2 and 3 demonstrate the amount of accrued benefits to be preserved in respect of a new member of an MPF exempted ORSO scheme.
-Illustration 2:
+8. Illustrations 2 and 3 demonstrate the amount of accrued benefits to be preserved in respect of a new member of an MPF exempted ORSO registered scheme.

-Years of post-MPF service : 5 years and 4 months Employer contribution account: \$50,000 Employee contribution account: \$50,000 Final average monthly relevant income: \$15,000 Vesting scale applicable (based on total years of service): 50% Total accrued benefits entitled (after vesting): $= $50,000 + $50,000 \times 50\% = $75,000$ Minimum MPF benefit:
+Years of post-MPF service: 5 years and 4 months

+Employer contribution account: \$50,000

+Employee contribution account: \$50,000

+Total accrued benefits entitled (after vesting):

 lesser of (i) \$75,000;

-(ii)1.2 x \$15,000 x

-$$5\frac{4}{12}$$

-= \$96,000

-i.e. \$75,000
+(ii)

+$$1.2 \ge 15,000 \ge 5\frac{4}{12} = \$96,000$$

-That means the whole of the accrued benefits that the new member is entitled to under the scheme will need to be preserved in the MPF System and transferred to an MPF scheme.
+That means the whole of the accrued benefits that the new member is entitled to under the scheme will need to be transferred to an MPF scheme for preservation in the MPF System.

-Illustration 3:

-Years of post-MPF service: 10 years and 8 months Employer contribution account: \$150,000 Employee contribution account: \$150,000 Final average monthly relevant income: \$20,000 Vesting scale applicable (based on total years of service): 100% Total accrued benefits entitled (after vesting): $$= $150,000 + $150,000 \times 100\% = $300,000$$ Minimum MPF benefit:
+Years of post-MPF service: 10 years and 8 months Employer contribution account: \$150,000 Employee contribution account: \$150,000 Final average monthly relevant income: \$20,000 Vesting scale applicable (based on total years of service): 100% Total accrued benefits entitled (after vesting):

 lesser of (i) \$300,000;

-(ii)1.2 x \$20,000 x

-$$10\frac{8}{12}$$
+(ii)

+$$1.2 \ge 20,000 \ge 10 \frac{8}{12}$$

 = \$256,000

 i.e. \$256,000

 That means only an amount equivalent to the minimum MPF benefits of the new member's accrued benefits (i.e. \$256,000) will need to be preserved in the MPF System.
 The excess (i.e. \$44,000) can be paid to the member in accordance with the governing rules of the scheme.

 PAYMENT UPON DISMISSAL FOR CAUSE

-- 9. Some governing rules of ORSO schemes allow employers to forfeit the employers' funded portion of a member's accrued benefits if the member is dismissed for cause (i.e. dismissed on the ground of misconduct, fraud, dishonesty or other grounds as provided for under section 9 of the Employment Ordinance (Cap.
+9. Some governing rules of ORSO schemes allow the employer to forfeit the employer's funded portion of a member's accrued benefits if the member is dismissed for cause (i.e. dismissed on the ground of misconduct, fraud, dishonesty or other grounds as provided for under section 9 of the Employment Ordinance (Cap.
 57)).
-However, section 4(e) requires that no trustee shall forfeit a new member's minimum MPF benefits upon the member's dismissal from employment (and whether or not the dismissal is on ground of misconduct, fraud, dishonesty or any other ground).
+However, section 4(e) requires that no trustee shall forfeit a new member's minimum MPF benefits upon the member's dismissal from employment (and whether or not the dismissal is on the ground of misconduct, fraud, dishonesty or any other ground).
 This requirement also applies to existing members by virtue of section 2(3).

-- 10. That means, even for existing members, the trustee can no longer fully withhold the employer's funded portion of members' accrued benefits upon their dismissal for cause.
+10. That means, even for existing members, the trustee can no longer fully withhold the employers' funded portion of members' accrued benefits upon their dismissal for cause.
 The policy intention is to protect the minimum MPF benefits of existing members as if they were new members.

-- Therefore, out of the employer's funded portion of the existing member's accrued benefits, an amount equivalent to the minimum MPF benefits cannot be withheld by the trustee for dismissal for cause.
+11. Therefore, out of the employer's funded portion of an existing member's accrued benefits, an amount equivalent to the minimum MPF benefits cannot be withheld by a trustee upon the member's dismissal for cause.
 Unlike the treatment of new members who are subject to preservation requirements, such minimum MPF benefits shall be paid to the existing member in the manner prescribed by the governing rules.
 The trustee, however, can still withhold the amount that is accrued prior to the commencement date of the MPF System and the amount accrued in respect of post-MPF service that is in excess of the minimum MPF benefits out of the employer's funded portion of the member's accrued benefits.

-- 12. Illustrations 4 and 5 demonstrate how payments should be made to an existing member upon dismissal for cause.
+12. Illustrations 4 and 5 demonstrate how payments should be made to an existing member upon dismissal for cause.

 Illustration 4 (Existing member):

-Total years of service: 8 years and 5 months

-Total years of pre-MPF service : 5 years and 2 months

-Total years of post-MPF service: 3 years and 3 months
+Total years of service: 8 years and 5 months Total years of pre-MPF service: 5 years and 2 months Total years of post-MPF service: 3 years and 3 months

-MPF PO ost-MPF Total

-5,000 \$3 30,000 \$ 75,000

-,000 \$1 15,000 \$3 35,000

-, ,000 \$3 ,

-Final average monthly relevant income: \$15,000

-Vesting scale applicable (based on total years of service): 80%
+Pre-MPF Post-MPF Total Employer contribution account: \$45,000 \$30,000 \$75,000 Employee contribution account: \$20,000 \$15,000 \$35,000

 Vested benefits: